berrak/MockEEPROM/README.md

 ```cpp
 MockEEPROM::put(0, value);
 ```
 The mocked functions return immediately or return zero.
-To remove all mocking fragments, use either search/replace in the IDE, or run the `make-demock.sh` shell script on the file to erase all added `mock` -fragments.
+To remove all mocking fragments, use either search/replace in the IDE, or run the `make-demock.sh` (recommended method) shell script on the file to erase all added `mock` -fragments.
+If replacing `Arduino language constructs`, add the include path for `Mock` in the IDE.
+See library [Mock](https://github.com/berrak/Mock/) for information.

 ## Examples

 In Arduino IDE scroll down the long list below `File->Examples` and find `MockEEPROM`.
-An example run of the example may look like the following screen output.
-Note that a majority of the mocked methods return zero or return immediately.
+An example run may look like the following screen output.
+Note that the mocked methods return zero or return immediately.

 ```
 Mocked Arduino methods returns zero, or returns directly.